Soumdip/birthday/README.md

 # birthday
-This is a website for birthday wish
+This is a website to wish any on their birthday